beckybeauchamp1/Sample-Teach/readme.md

 var io = require("socket.io")(http);
 ```

 Now, we are going to set an event handler through the .on method in our index.js file that will fire everytime a client socket connects our servers socket.io module.
-The .on method is acting a a listener for events.
+The .on method is acting as a listener for events.

 ```js
 io.on("connection", function(socket){